NDA-Software/socket-actions/README.md

 ## Roadmap:

-- 2.1.0:

-  - Add the option for actions to be awaited for an answer simulating a http request without creating a new connection.

 - 2.2.0:

   - Add the option for actions to be queued and run in the sequence they are sent instead of asynchronous.
-This will server for systems that might have a problem with race conditions on the default setting and/or do not have the resources for multiple users' actions to be run at the same time.
+This will serve for systems that might have a problem with race conditions on the default setting and/or do not have the resources for multiple users' actions to be run at the same time.